Welcome to our gallery of tile shapes including interior design ideas for flooring, kitchen backsplash and bathroom showers.

 Rectangular Tiles

-In addition to those there will be options such as the plank, which is typically 6” by 24”, a longer variation of the subway tile at 6” by 12”, and there is also different mosaic styles available as the square ones were, on a mesh to make for an easier installation.
-When it comes to rectangle tiles, there are multiple subcategories telling a little more detail about each particular size and layout of the tile.
+In addition to those, there will be options such as the plank, which is typically 6” by 24”, a longer variation of the subway tile at 6” by 12”, and different mosaic styles available, like the square ones, on a mesh to make for an easier installation.
+When it comes to rectangle tiles, there are multiple subcategories that provide a little more detail about each particular size and layout of the tile.

 Subway Tile